Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Kenton Youngstrom (Guitar)

-Kenton Youngstrom is a guitarist, composer, and educator who earned his Bachelor and Master of Music degrees at the University of Southern California, where he also studied composition, arranging and film scoring.
+Kenton Youngstrom is a guitarist, composer, and educator who earned his Bachelor and Master of Music degrees at the University of Southern California.
 His eclectic performing career includes appearances as a soloist with orchestras such as the Los Angeles Chamber Orchestra, Los Angeles Jewish Symphony, New Haven Symphony, Jacksonville Symphony, and Redlands Symphony.
 He toured internationally with the Falla Guitar Trio, performing in Hong Kong, Geneva, throughout the US, Canada, and Mexico, and for Radio France.
 Mr. Youngstrom has performed concerts and recitals with numerous jazz notables such as pianist Dave Brubeck, flutist Hubert Laws, bassist Putter Smith, and drummer Paul Kribeck.
 He also led an international jazz big band at the Cannes Film Festival in France.
 Mr. Youngstrom teaches guitar at the Colburn School of Performing Arts in Los Angeles.

 Project CSQ (String Quartet)